Things Your Dentist Wishes You’d Stop Doing

 14. Adding Lemon to Your Water

 While refreshing, lemon water is highly acidic and erodes enamel, leading to cavities and tooth sensitivity.
 Stick to plain water to protect your teeth.
+If you must drink it, rinse immediately after drinking it.

 15. Using Your Phone During Appointments